 Also, just because you are going somewhere where the weather is nice doesn’t mean you can ignore the weather at home.
 So ensure there is nothing outside that could blow over in the event of high winds and protect pipes from freezing in cold weather by insulating them.

-Depending on where you live and how visible your windows are from the street, drawn curtains or blinds during the day are an obvious way of signaling to anyone passing that you are on holiday.
-Of course, open curtains at night are another way of signaling this but of the two options it’s best to leave your curtains open as people could simply assume that you’re having a late night or have got up early.
+Depending on where you live and how visible your windows are from the street, drawn curtains or blinds during the day are an obvious way of signalling to anyone passing that you are on holiday.
+Of course, open curtains at night are another way of signalling this but of the two options it’s best to leave your curtains open as people could simply assume that you’re having a late-night or have got up early.

 5. Cancel Deliveries